AbdullahMakhdoom/fastapi-postgres-book-database/README.md

 Note : postgresql docker is not persistently storing data in volumes.

+Before running the services, type a password in `.env` file.

 To run the services, use `docker-compose up`

 After running the services, migration needs to be done from SQLAlchemy to PostgreSQL.